 James Blundell, a London obstetrician, performed the first successful hysterectomy in 1828.
 He also proposed doing a Caesarean hysterectomy (removing the uterus with the baby inside) to save the life of the mother (and the baby).
 Blundell is considered a founder of modern abdominal surgery.

-A vaginal hysterectomy refers to the removal of the uterus through a surgical incision within the vagina, as opposed to an abdominal hysterectomy.
+As opposed to an abdominal hysterectomy, a vaginal hysterectomy refers to the removal of the uterus through a surgical incision within the vagina.
 With a vaginal hysterectomy, the scar from the procedure is not outwardly visible.